Fort Massachusetts (Colorado): Closure of the fort

 The fort was in a bad location not only for military strategy but for the protection of the settlers of the valley.
 It would often be snowed in during the winter and was located too close to Ute Creek, so it would often become a swamp during the warmer seasons.
 The fort had originally been placed because military scouts reported that the area was an Indian hunting ground, and at the time of the initial survey, the site was along the route settlers often took into the valley.
 However, by the time the fort was constructed, settlers had found easier trails that led into the valley.

 In 1856 construction began on a new fort located six miles south of Fort Massachusetts.
 The new fort would consist of twenty-two one-story buildings built out of adobe.
 Completed in 1858, the new fort was named Fort Garland in honor of Colonel John Garland.
 Fort Massachusetts no longer stands, and it is located on private land not open to the public.
-The Fort Garland Museum located in Fort Garland, Colorado has a full model of Fort Massachusetts on display.